Pylons/pyramid/docs/authorintro.rst

 The Genesis of :mod:`repoze.bfg`
 ================================

-Before the end of 2010, :mod:`pyramid` was known as :mod:`repoze.bfg`.
+Before the end of 2010, :app:`Pyramid` was known as :mod:`repoze.bfg`.

 I wrote :mod:`repoze.bfg` after many years of writing applications using :term:`Zope`.
 Zope provided me with a lot of mileage: it wasn't